 Cats are living, breathing creatures that have feelings just like we do.
 So, a great rule of thumb to use is that if you wouldn’t like where you’re putting their litter box, there’s a very good chance they won’t want to either.
 Get it right, however, and they’ll start using it, just how they should.

 Boost Your Animal Care Skills With Flexible Online Training

-Keeping litter trays clean for your cat might not be the most complicated of tasks, particularly if you’re a vet nurse, but it’s still an important factor for a cat's happiness and wellbeing.
-The good news is that if you do want to gain a greater knowledge of animal care as an owner or professional, the video-based micro-learning we offer at OCA might just be the easiest and most flexible way to get it.
+Keeping litter trays clean for your cat might not be the most complicated of tasks, particularly if you’re a vet nurse, but it’s still an important factor for a cat's happiness and well-being.
+The good news is that if you want to gain a greater knowledge of animal care as an owner or professional, the video-based micro-learning we offer at OCA might be the easiest and most flexible way to get it.

 For example, our Veterinary Assistant Advanced Certificate is just one of a number of great ways to turn your love of animals into a rewarding career.
 You can find out more about this and our entire range of CPD-approved courses by visiting us today at www.onlinecoursesaustralia.edu.au where you’ll also see details of the flexible payment options that make our training accessible to everyone.